A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order

 \subsection{Satisfiability of \texorpdfstring{\UNTC}{UNFO*}}

+We now turn to the satisfiability problem for $\UNTC$.
+Thanks to the translations established above, the results of \Cref{sec:sat}, for $\UCPDLp$ can be transferred to this setting.
+In particular, we obtain the following complexity bound.

-We can now conclude, using our result on the satisfiability of $\UCPDLp$ of \Cref{sec:sat}, that the satisfiability of $\UNTC$ is in "2ExpTime". \begin{thm} The "satisfiability problem" for $\UNTC$ is decidable, "2ExpTime"-complete. \end{thm} \begin{proof} The lower bound follows from the "2ExpTime"-hardness of $\UNFO$ satisfiability \cite[Proposition~4.2]{segoufin2013unary}.
+\begin{thm} The "satisfiability problem" for $\UNTC$ is decidable, "2ExpTime"-complete. \end{thm} \begin{proof} The lower bound follows from the "2ExpTime"-hardness of $\UNFO$ satisfiability \cite[Proposition~4.2]{segoufin2013unary}.
 It is worth stressing that hardness was shown to hold also on "Kripke structures" over a fixed signature.